ShapeGroup/pathfinder/README.md

 # web.pathfinder
+---
-Simple class to get a folders into a web project
+Js class to get a folders into a web project